 What patients are not good candidates for laparoscopic or robotic nephroureterectomy?

-Patients with very large tumors or tumors invading surrounding structures e.g. vena cava, liver, bowel may be best served by an open approach due to the extent and need for adjacent organ resection.
+- Patients with very large tumors or tumors invading surrounding structures (e.g. vena cava, liver, and/or bowel) may be best served by an open approach due to the extent and need for adjacent organ resection.
 Patients with medical conditions such as severe lung and heart disease may not be able to tolerate a laparoscopic approach due to the need to undergo a general anesthetic.

 What is the difference between a laparoscopic and robotic approach?